Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 Seyshima Restaurant at STORY Seychelles Hotel – We had a wonderful dinner!
 It is a Japanese restaurant with sushi and teppanyaki, beautifully located floating over a lagoon.
 We enjoyed Japanese Gyoza and Prawns Tempura along with a few sushi rolls.

-The Luxury Travelers at the Seyshima Restaurant, STORY Seychelles Hotel, Mahe, Seychelles
+The Luxury Travelers at the Seyshima Restaurant on Mahe Island on an Island Hopping Seychelles Itinerary

 Seyshima Restaurant, Mahe © The Luxury Travelers